Vietnam.vn - Nền tảng quảng bá Việt Nam

 The suction cup containing the medicine temporarily sticks to the inner lining of the cheek.
 Photo: Luo Z

 To address these issues, a team of scientists at the Swiss research institute ETH Zurich developed a tiny suction cup inspired by an octopus, New Atlas reported on September 29.
-The device, which is 10 mm wide and 6 mm thick, is filled with the aforementioned injectable drugs and then adheres to the lining of the cheek by simply pressing it into place with two fingers.
+The device, 10 mm wide and 6 mm thick, is filled with the aforementioned injectable drugs and then adheres to the lining of the cheek by simply pressing it into place with two fingers.
 The cup stretches the underlying mucous membrane, making it more permeable.

-To further increase permeability, scientists added a naturally occurring chemical to the drug that temporarily loosens the membrane's cellular network.
+To further increase its permeability, scientists added a naturally occurring chemical to the drug that temporarily loosens the membrane's cellular network.
 As a result, the drug is transported through the cheek lining and into the bloodstream within minutes.

 In tests with dogs (without harm), the suction cup successfully delivered the drug into the bloodstream.
 The empty cups were also tested on 40 people, most of whom said they preferred the method to injections.
 The cups remained in the volunteers' cheeks for about half an hour without causing any discomfort.